jenkinsci/btc-embeddedplatform-plugin/README.md

 Property | Description | Example Value(s)
 ---------|-------------|-----------------
-**profilePath** | Path of the profile.
-If it does not exist, it will be created.
-The path can be absolute or relative to the jenkins job's workspace.<br>**mandatory** | "profile.epp" tlModelPath | Path of the TargetLink model.
-The path can be absolute or relative to the jenkins job's workspace. | "model.slx" tlScriptPath | Path of the model init script.
-The path can be absolute or relative to the jenkins job's workspace. | "init.m" tlSubsystem | Name of the Subsystem representing the TL top-level subsystem for the analysis.
-Note: Argument is mandatory if there is more than one top-level system in the model. | "Controller" environmentXmlPath | Path to the XML file with additional include paths, etc..
-The path can be absolute or relative to the jenkins job's workspace. | "Environment.xml" startupScriptPath | Path to a Startup Script which can be used to initialize matlab (e.g. toolchain startup, etc.).
-The path can be absolute or relative to the jenkins job's workspace. | "startup_toolchain.m" codeModelPath | Path of the hand code description file.
-The path can be absolute or relative to the jenkins job's workspace. | "CodeModel.xml" compilerShortName | Short name of the compiler that should be used (C-Code Use Case).
-Fallback will be an already selected compiler or, if undefined, the first one that is found. | "MSSDK71", "MSVC140", "MinGW64" slModelPath | Path of the Simulink model.
-The path can be absolute or relative to the jenkins job's workspace. | "slModel.slx" slScriptPath | Path of the model init script for the Simulink model.
-The path can be absolute or relative to the jenkins job's workspace. | "init.m" addModelInfoPath | Path to the XML file with additional model info for SL use case.
-The path can be absolute or relative to the jenkins job's workspace. | "AddGenModelInfo.xml" pilConfig | Name of the PIL configuration to use.
+**profilePath** | Path of the profile, relative to the jenkins job's workspace or an enclosing "dir" block.
+If it does not exist, it will be created.<br>**mandatory** | "profile.epp" tlModelPath | Path of the TargetLink model, relative to the jenkins job's workspace or an enclosing "dir" block. | "model.slx" tlScriptPath | Path of the model init script, relative to the jenkins job's workspace or an enclosing "dir" block. | "init.m" tlSubsystem | Name of the Subsystem representing the TL top-level subsystem for the analysis.
+Note: Argument is mandatory if there is more than one top-level system in the model. | "Controller" environmentXmlPath | Path to the XML file with additional include paths, etc., relative to the jenkins job's workspace or an enclosing "dir" block. | "Environment.xml" startupScriptPath | Path to a Startup Script which can be used to initialize matlab (e.g. toolchain startup, etc.), relative to the jenkins job's workspace or an enclosing "dir" block. | "startup_toolchain.m" codeModelPath | Path of the hand code description file, relative to the jenkins job's workspace or an enclosing "dir" block. | "CodeModel.xml" compilerShortName | Short name of the compiler that should be used (C-Code Use Case).
+Fallback will be an already selected compiler or, if undefined, the first one that is found. | "MSSDK71", "MSVC140", "MinGW64" slModelPath | Path of the Simulink model, relative to the jenkins job's workspace or an enclosing "dir" block. | "slModel.slx" slScriptPath | Path of the model init script for the Simulink model, relative to the jenkins job's workspace or an enclosing "dir" block. | "init.m" addModelInfoPath | Path to the XML file with additional model info for SL use case, relative to the jenkins job's workspace or an enclosing "dir" block. | "AddGenModelInfo.xml" pilConfig | Name of the PIL configuration to use.
 This config must exist in TargetLink.
 Setting a PIL Config will activate PIL in the profile and enable you to choose "PIL" as an execution config. | "default EVM" pilTimeout | Timeout in seconds for the download process to the PIL board.<br>(default: 60) | 60, 120 calibrationHandling | The calibration handling controls how calibrations are recognized during architecture import.<br>(default: "EXPLICIT PARAM") | "EXPLICIT PARAM", "LIMITED BLOCKSET", "OFF"